 In fact, there are situations in which I can observe the difference between the production of a thought – or better to say: its arising in my mind – and the process of understanding.
-When I’m meditating on a problem in order to find a solution, and a thought, a sentence comes up in my mind. then I immediately understand the words, and after that, as a second step, I understand what the sentences a whole means and whether it is nonsense or the solution of my problem.
+When I’m meditating on a problem in order to find a solution, and a thought, some words or a sentence come up in my mind. then I immediately understand the words, and after that, as a second step, I understand what the words togehter mean and whether this idea is nonsense or the solution of my problem.
 The same happens, when I am listening to someone else: I immediately understand the words (given they are in my native language and familiar to me), but I understand the meaning of a whole sentence not before the sentence is spoken out (nearly) up to its end.

 The examples should have made clear: We can, in fact, distinguish between the emergence or production of a thought and the understanding of that thought by the thinking person.
 What is true for information in general is therefore also true for thoughts: understanding and meaning are not included, but understanding is an additional act.
 It is this act of understanding by which a form or structure, e.g., a sequence of internally produced speech sounds (based on a sequence of activation patterns in the brain) is interpreted semantically.
 In our self-perception, however, we normally become aware of a thought and understand it at virtually the same time, thus both processes seem to be one and the same.